ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/Install OSIsoft Adapter for OPC UA using Docker.md

 Port 5590 is accessible from the host and you can make REST calls to OPC UA adapter from applications on the local host computer.
 In this example, all data stored by the OPC UA adapter is stored in the container itself.
 When the container is deleted, the data stored is also deleted.

-### Persistent storage on the local file system from Docker
+### Provide persistent storage for the Docker container

 Complete the following to run the container:

-1. Open command line.
+1. Use the docker container image opcuaadapter created previously.
 2. Type the following in the command line (sudo may be necessary):

 	```bash
 	docker run -d --network host -v /opcua:/usr/share/OSIsoft/ opcuaadapter
 	```

-Port 5590 is accessible from the host and you can make REST calls to OPC UA Adapter from applications on the local host computer.
+Port 5590 is accessible from the host and you can make REST calls to OPC UA adapter from applications on the local host computer.
 In this example, all data that is written to the container is instead written to the host directory.
 In this example, the host directory is a directory on the local machine, */opcua*.
 You can specify any directory.

 ### Port number change